 The interventions of UNDP and those of national policy converge strongly in the area of poverty alleviation.
 Indeed this is seen by both as the primary objective in Bangladesh.
 On other counts the instruments selected to meet this objective include improved governance, encouraging participation in decision-making, improved management of the limited or fragile natural resources available, gender mainstreaming, raising the level of income, attention to education and health.
-In the case of fisheries, numerous GoB policy documents (see Annex 2 for a list of these) refer to one degree or another to the natural resource sector in general and fisheries in particular.
+In the case of fisheries, numerous GoB policy documents (see Annex 2 for a list of these) refer to one degree or another to the natural resources available.

+these) refer to one degree or another to the natural resource sector in general and fisheries in particular.
 Poverty alleviation is also central to the Country Cooperation Framework (CCF) of UNDP in particular and to the Common Country Assessment (CCA) of the UN in general.